serebrov/serebrov.github.io/content/2012-02-20-selenium-python-webdriver-not-safe-setters.md

 ```

 I also added a [bug report](http://code.google.com/p/selenium/issues/detail?id=3400) and hope this will be fixed in selenium code.
-The same problem exist for other boolean-like setter `accept_untrusted_certs`.
+The same problem exist for other boolean setters, like `accept_untrusted_certs`.

 Links
 -----------------